Gimanua/TheFinalScore-Backend/README.md

 ## Running
 Open the movie.java (any .java file works) file in the entities folder.
 Now you can start it with pressing F6 (It is recomended to "Clean and build" first).
 Now a tab should pop up in your browser.
 Don't worry if you get the 403 error message.
 It works anyway.

+## Architechture
+The back end talkes to the frontend, supplying it with the data for the movies from the API (OMDB + the movie db).
+The back end also talkes to the database, to store user login credentials, and what moves what users has added to their lists.

 ## Made by:
 * Adrian
 * Erik